andicodes/Biometricsafe/README.md

 # Biometricsafe
-This is the code for a website f
+This is the code for a website for the biometric safe